elypia/yaml4deltaspike/README.md

 ## About
-This project, as the name entails, provides YAML configuration support for the DeltaSpike configuration mechanism and uses [snakeyaml] to binds the properties to an implementation of the MapConfigSource.
+This project, as the name entails, provides YAML configuration support for the DeltaSpike configuration mechanism and uses [snakeyaml] to bind the properties to an implementation of the `MapConfigSource`.

 ## Usage
-The configuration should work out of the box once you've depended on it via Gradle or Maven
+The configuration should work out of the box once you've depended on it via Gradle or Maven.

 It will automatically look for an `application.yml` on the root of the classpath and load it without any additional configuration.